The Fed and Price Stability

 One of the fundamental functions of money is as a “store of value.”
 We save money in order to spend it later.
 Most people save primarily for their retirement.
 Because people are living longer, the duration of retirement is getting longer.
 It is not uncommon for people who are retiring now to assume that their savings will need to last 30 years.

 Inflation is a major risk to a retirement nest egg.
 Even fairly low rates of inflation will gradually erode the purchasing power of savings to an alarming extent.
-As shown in the graph below, an inflation rate of only 3% will reduce the purchasing power of $100 to under $50 in 30 years.
-At a rate of 5% that $100 will be worth only about $25 in constant dollars after 30 years.
+As shown in the graph below, an inflation rate of only 2% will reduce the purchasing power of $1 to $.56 in 30 years, almost half of its value.
+At a rate of 4% that $1 will be worth only about $.32 in constant dollars after 30 years, or about 1/3 of its original purchasing power.

 Given the large influence of inflation on the purchasing power of savings over time, many investors are paying more attention to the inflation-hedging characteristics of their investments.
-This article reports on my recent study to objectively measure how well various types of investments have hedged inflation risk over the past couple of decades.
+This article reports on my recent study (first published on July 22, 2021 and now updated) to objectively measure how well various types of investments have hedged inflation risk over the past couple of decades.
 Specifically, I measured the correlation of various categories of ETFs with inflation.
 Correlation is a statistic that indicates how two variables behave relative to one another over time.
 Correlations vary between -1 (the variables always move in opposite directions) to +1 (the variables always move in the same direction).
 “Always” seldom happens in the real world.
 A good inflation-hedging investment would be one that has a highly positive correlation with changes in inflation (or more specifically, changes in inflationary expectations).

 Using TIPS to Measure Expected Inflation